SubredditAnalyzer logoSubredditAnalyzerv1.2

 Tue to Thu, 9am to 11am ET

 Founder and ops audiences read Reddit during their first coffee and during the post-lunch slump.
-Avoid Friday afternoons, the karma is sharply lower.
+Avoid Friday afternoons - the karma drops sharply.

 Indie hackers and side-project subs